 I love Wesleyan.
 I love it more tonight than I ever have because I see it for its faults and scars.
 I see the progressive striving and the iconoclast professors and the bland logo redesign and the electric and dehumanizing hookup culture.
 The administration wants us to be more like Williams and Amherst but they will never tame the radical energy that flows through campus like a drug.
 Wesleyan made me who I am, angry and determined and judgmental and generous.
 I am not fearless, not superhuman, not perfect, not even always very nice, but I am a fighter.
 Never give in.
 Fight to the end when might and right shall win.

-I have no money to donate to the school, and even if I did, I wouldn’t want to donate without earmarking my money for the health center and need blind admissions.
+I have no money to donate to the school.
 I won’t say the school is perfect, or perfectly run.
 It’s my responsibility as an alum to not turn away from the ugliness, the Greek life, the inaccessibility, the exploitative treatment of campus workers, the crumbling condition of student housing, the lack of real racial and class diversity, and, closest to my heart, the silence about STIs, rape, and intimate partner violence.
 I am a proud Wesleyan alum who knows this school can do better, be better, and stop failing its most vulnerable students.

 What’s my five-year plan?
 I have no idea, obviously.
 But I’ll be writing about my home and the school that made me who I am.
 I’ll write about the hunting ground of Fountain backyards, about how everyone becomes friends in the dark of Foss Hill, about finally telling the truth at 5am in narrow twin XL beds.
 I’ll write about love and sex and identity and shame.
 Hopefully in all that writing, I’ll be part of the fight to make Wesleyan better for the bright young rebels matriculating this fall.